 Yes.
 One parking pass is required for each car.
 When you are sharing a ride, only one of you is needed to purchase a parking pass.

-Tickets will be mailed by a week prior to the event.
+Tickets will be mailed by 10 days prior to the event.
 Please complete the online transfer by July 10th.
 Or you can exchange the paper ticket after it’s mailed.

 Please don’t resell tickets over face value.
 You are always welcome to ask around in the COMMUNITY when you can’t find anybody willing to attend.